lukaabra/SubCrawl/README.md

 :page_facing_up: **subtitles.py** class SubtitlePreference which saves the language and source preference that the user chooses and SubtitleDownloader which does the heavy lifting :muscle:

 :floppy_disk: **db_interactor.py** class _DBInteractor which is in charge of database interaction, be it storing or retrieving entries

+:minidisc: **bindings.py** binds all the buttons in the gui.py with its logic

 ### Want to help?